brandonkal/inkjet/README.md

     <service_name>
 ~~~

-### Running mask from within a script
+### Running inkjet from within a script

-You can easily call `mask` within scripts if you need to chain commands together.
-However, if you plan on [running mask with a different maskfile](#running-mask-with-a-different-maskfile), you should consider using the `$MASK` utility instead which allows your scripts to be location-agnostic.
+You can easily call `inkjet` within scripts if you need to chain commands together.
+However, if you plan on [running inkjet with a different inkfile](#running-inkjet-with-a-different-inkfile), you should consider using the `$INKJET` utility instead which allows your scripts to be location-agnostic.

 **Example:**